silshack/flaskr/README.md

 4 - Hackity Hack

+In general:
 * Edit `templates/layout.html` to change the way the site's pages look
+* Add routes (pages) by editing `flaskr.py` and adding the appropriate templates
-* Edit `static/style.css` to change the site's styling
+* Edit `static/style.css` to change the site's styling if desired

+In specific:

 * Create `templates/about.html` to be something like this:

 ```